Electr0d/ABQ/README.md

 You can play multiple saves.
 You don't have to stick to one game.

 ## Adventure Game
 Try to last as long as you can.
 The game does not follow a linear story line and is entirely dependant on you to make the move.

+## Sounds
+This game features sounds effects when making choices

 # FAQ